analogdevicesinc/doctools/docs/ci.rst

 Ensure apply with ``podman system migrate`` and see the changed settings with ``podman info``.

-An alternative mitigation for nfs is to create a xfs disk image and mount, but since mount requires a root permission it is unlikely to be helpful for most
+An alternative mitigation for nfs is to create an xfs disk image and mount it, but since mount requires root permission it is unlikely to be helpful for most
 users:

 .. code:: bash